Daniel-KM/Omeka-S-module-SearchSolr/README.md

 ### Create a config

-At least one index ("node", "collection" or "core")  should be created in Solr to be used with Omeka.
+At least one index ("core", "collection", or "node")  should be created in Solr to be used with Omeka.
 The simpler is to create one via the command line to avoid permissions issues.